Galešnjak, Croatia - photo by Boris Kačan

 The closest decent accommodation option to Harbor Island I could find is this farm stay in Blue Hill.

 14. Petre island, Lake Mahopac, New York, USA

 Roughly 80 kilometers north of New York City, in Lake Mahopac, there is a heart-shaped island that was brought to fame through the Brangelina brand.
-Petre or Petra Island is one of the three privately owned islands in this picturesque lake, and one that still searches for forever-owner.
+Petre or Petra Island is one of the three privately owned islands in this picturesque lake, and one that still searches for a forever owner.

-The association of NY heart-shaped island with Frank Lloyd Wright is the one that still keeps its price relevant.
+The association of NY’s heart-shaped island with Frank Lloyd Wright is the one that still keeps its price relevant.
 The famous American architect designed and built a cottage on Petre Island.

 The business mogul Joseph Massaro (who actually cashed out 700.000 USD for the island) found Wright’s drawings for another triangular project, the main residence, and decided to build what is now known as Massaro House, a controversial architecture project inspired by Frank Lloyd Wright.

 So if you decide to buy this heart island, you will not only get a 4-hectare piece of land with centuries-old forest.
 You’ll also win a 7-bedroom mansion dramatically perched over the lake!

 How to get to Petre Island?

 As it’s privately owned, there is no real reason for you to go trespassing in Putnam County.
 However, if you do end up buying Petre Island, it’s good to know that it is easily accessed by a 15-minute helicopter ride from downtown Manhattan.
 The house has a rooftop helipad, so commuting from your NY heart island to work has never been easier!

 If you want to spend some time in Mahopac and explore the area of the island you are considering purchasing, you can stay at this highly-rated 6-bedroom manor.